Cautious optimization via data informativity: Cautious optimization

 Looking back at Example~\ref{ex:linear}, we can make two interesting observations.
-First, the conditions of Corollary~\ref{cor:convexity} do \textit{not} hold in the example, since for instance $\theta^{\lse}c\in\mathbb{R}^3_{\geq 0}$ only if $c=0$.
+First, the conditions of Proposition~\ref{cor:convexity} do \textit{not} hold in the example, since for instance $\theta^{\lse}c\in\mathbb{R}^3_{\geq 0}$ only if $c=0$.
 Yet $c^\top\phi^\theta$ is convex for all $\theta\in\Theta$.
 This is because the basis functions $\phi_i$ are linear, and therefore the coefficients $\theta_i$ are not required to be nonnegative.
 Second, $g_c(\cdot;\Theta)$ in Example~\ref{ex:linear} is strictly convex for $c\neq 0$ even though the basis functions are not.
 Recall that we are interested in the optimization problem~\eqref{eq:min min}, and thus not necessarily in properties of the true function $\hat{\phi}$, but of the worst-case linear bound $g_c(\cdot;\Theta)$.
 These observations motivate our ensuing discussion to provide conditions for convexity of the upper bound instead.
-Under the assumptions of Theorem~\ref{thm:explicit delta}:

-Thus, if (i) $c^\top \phi^{\lse}= -c^\top N_{12}N_{22}^\dagger b(\cdot)$ is convex and (ii) $U_c$ is convex, then so is $g_c$.
+Under the assumptions of Theorem~\ref{thm:explicit delta}: Thus, if (i) $c^\top \phi^{\lse}= -c^\top N_{12}N_{22}^\dagger b(\cdot)$ is convex and (ii) $U_c$ is convex, then so is $g_c$.
 Moreover, if in addition either is strictly convex, then so is $g_c$.
 Condition (i) can be checked directly if all basis functions $\phi_i$ are twice continuously differentiable by computing the Hessian of $c^\top\phi^{\lse}$.
 Here, we present a simple criterion, also derived from composition rules for convexity (again, see e.g.,~\cite[Example 3.14]{SB-LV:09}), to test for condition~(ii).

 \begin{corollary}\longthmtitle{Convexity of the uncertainties} Given data $(Y,\Phi)$, let $\Theta=\calZ(N)$ and assume $N_{22}<0$.
 Then both $U(\cdot;\Theta)$ and $U_c(\cdot;\Theta)$ are convex if each basis function $\phi_i$ is convex and $- N_{22}^{-1}b(z)\geq 0$ for all $z\in\mathbb{R}^n$. \end{corollary}